Zdravko Čolić: Eurovision and more festivals

 Then came the first big break that launched him on the road to stardom.
-By winning at the Opatija festival with the song "Gori vatra" written by Kemal Monteno, Čolić got to represent SFR Yugoslavia at the 1973 Eurovision Song Contest on 7 April 1973 in Luxembourg City.
+By winning at the Opatija festival with the song "Gori vatra" written by Kemal Monteno, Čolić got to represent Yugoslavia at the Eurovision Song Contest 1973 on 7 April 1973 in Luxembourg City.
 The song placed poorly but became a well-respected hit at home.

 Riding the wave of exposure the Eurovision appearance afforded him, Čolić continued entering competitive festivals throughout SFR Yugoslavia over the next two years with plenty of success.
 At Hit parada festival in Belgrade on 23 November 1974, he won with the song "Ona spava", composed and written by Kornelije Kovač.
 The following year, Čolić bagged a few more festival wins with Kovač's songs—Beogradsko proleće with "April u Beogradu", and Vaš šlager sezone with "Zvao sam je Emili".
 Other songs he performed at various festivals in those years were "Bling blinge blinge bling" (1973 Vaš šlager sezone, composed by Zdenko Runjić), "Ljubav je samo riječ" (1974 Beogradsko proleće, composed by Vojkan Borisavljević), and "Zelena si rijeka bila" (1974 Vaš šlager sezone, composed by Kemal Monteno).

 Around the same time, he also signed a deal with the German arm of WEA record label and did two singles for that market.
 German producers thought that his name was too difficult to pronounce for their consumers so they marketed him as Dravco.
 Soon, however, Čolić decided not to pursue his options there given the lack of enthusiasm for his music there.